Bubbelbad/Bubbelbad/README.md

 - 🌱 Currently learning C#
 - 🌳 Looking for internship in autumn 2024
-- ⚡ Will be ready for work in spring 2025
+- ⚡ Will be examinated and ready for work in spring 2025

-Feel free to give me tips - would appreciate ideas for learning or easy project that you've found helpful.
+Constructive criticism of my code is welcome !

 <div id="badges">
   <a href="https://www.linkedin.com/in/victor-ivarson-28a17524b/">